ArcaneNibble/cnoidal/format_notes.md

 `version` is a 16-bit version number.
 As of this writing, GTKWave supports version numbers less than or equal to 1.
 The version number specified in the file does not appear to "gate" usage of any newer features or otherwise affect processing of the file in any way.
 When writing files, `lxt2_write.c` always writes a version number of 1 regardless of what features are used.

 `granule_size` is a byte that is supposed to indicate the size of granules in this file.
 GTKWave only accepts values less than or equal to 64.
 If this value is specified as 64, granules will contain 64 changes.
-If this value is any other number, it will be interpreted as granules containing 32 changes.
+If this value is any other number, it will be interpreted as granules of size 32.

 `numfacs` is a 32-bit value containing the total number of facilities in this file.
 If it is 0, it indicates the presence of expansion bytes.